muhammad-usman13/Random-url-rotator/CHROME_INSTALLATION.md

 - ✅ **Persistent across restarts** - Automatically restores active rotations
 - ✅ **Smart error recovery** - Handles invalid URLs gracefully
 - ✅ **Better performance** - Optimized storage and memory usage
+- ✅ **Professional-grade** - Suitable for NOCs and monitoring systems

 ## 📥 How to Update:

 1. Open Chrome and go to `chrome://extensions/`
 2. Find your "Random URL Rotator" extension
 3. Click the **refresh/reload button** (🔄) on the extension card
-4. You should now see version "2.0" and the new interface!
+4. You should now see version "2.1" and the new memory-efficient interface!

 ## 🎮 New Features to Try: